 The project supports national governments in their development of mitigation strategies in the agro-food sector.
 Companies are encouraged to implement sustainable business models and are offered support on this path.
 Consumer awareness regarding sustainable consumption and production (SCP) is raised through the engagement of opinion leaders and communication campaigns.
 Thailand: SCP is serving as a solution model to land degradation and deforestation, with model sites for sustainable agriculture in Northern Thailand and sustainable supply chains to the Thai retail sector.
 These models should reveal ways out of the destructive monocrop maize production.
 Indonesia: Contributions to NDC implementation in the agricultural sector, focusing on palm oil production, are evolved and sustainable business models are implemented.
 Philippines: National strategies for SCP are developed, especially relating to models for reducing GHG emissions in the food service industry and focusing on tourism.

 State of implementation/results

-- Official project kickoff conference in July 2017 with more than 50 key stakeholders including government officials, academics, NGOs, international organisations and others interested parties.
+- July 2017: Official project kickoff conference with more than 50 key stakeholders including government officials, academics, NGOs, international organisations and others interested parties.

 - Conducting thorough research and review on maize supply chains in Thailand and planning activities based on findings.